RafRomB/imml/README.md

 `iMML` is a Python package that provides a **robust tool-set for integrating, processing, and analyzing incomplete multi-modal datasets** to support a wide range of machine learning tasks.
-Starting with a dataset containing N samples with K modalities, `iMML` effectively handles missing data for classification, clustering, data retrieval, imputation and amputation, feature selection, feature extraction and data exploration, hence enabling efficient analysis of partially observed samples.
+Starting with a dataset containing N samples with K modalities, `iMML` effectively handles missing data for **classification, clustering, data retrieval, imputation and amputation, feature selection, feature extraction and data exploration**, hence enabling efficient analysis of partially observed samples.

 <div align="center">